fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Every note contains its textual content and a timestamp, as well as a *boolean* value for marking whether the note has been categorized as important or not, and also a unique <i>id</i>.

-The example above works due to the fact that there are exactly three notes in the array.
+The example above works because there are exactly three notes in the array.

 A single note is rendered by accessing the objects in the array by referring to a hard-coded index number: